 This is one example below for solutions off two feet:

-The variables shared are based on constraints such as the way the defense contests, the location of the drive, the presence of other teammates or defenders, etc. Once the problem is identified film is used to show the player different solutions.
-The player can then decide on the solution they like the most if there are many options available.
+The variables shared are based on constraints such as the way the defense contests, the location of the drive, the presence of other teammates or defenders, etc.

 Giving Players Too Much